PepeTapia/PepeTapia/README.md

 Github: Private , in development
 <img src="https://github.com/PepeTapia/PepeTapia/blob/main/images/AWS_IMG_raspberrypi.png" alt="Raspberry Pi img" width="360" height="255" align="right">

 The EPAL Project is an AI/ML powered recording system for sports, specifically basketball.
-The inspiration for this project came from wanting to see my brother's basketball games, and realzing that these special moments would be valuable to have available for other families as well.
+The inspiration for this project came from wanting to see my brother's basketball games, and realizing that these special moments would be valuable to have available for other families as well.
 Using a Raspberry Pi, camera module, and an internet connection, the system is able to live stream the game, leveraging Amazon Web Services, and process the stream using aI/ML to create clips, keep score, and more!

 <!-- Insert photo of Raspberry Pi image from my AWS Docuseries episode here -->